 Red Dress Party San Diego was founded and is presented by Think Red Project, Inc., a registered 501(c)(3) non-profit organization.
 It’s mission is two-fold: to plan, promote and produce events that raise funds and awareness for the local HIV/AIDS community, as well as to activate a new generation of philanthropists, those who want to do something both feel-good and fun-loving.
 We are a group of concerned and engaged volunteers that are serious about fundraising and serious about fun.

 The San Diego HIV Funding Collaborative (SDHFC) is a program established in 1990 by a group of local funders and community members concerned with the impact of HIV/AIDS on the San Diego region.
 Its mission is to raise, leverage and collaboratively allocate private funds in order to reduce the impact of HIV in the San Diego region.

 By supporting the SDHFC, we are able to focus our energy on producing and promoting events to raise funds and awareness, rather than the administration of vetting and qualifying multiple beneficiary organizations.
-That said, The SDHFC, chaired by the San Diego Human Dignity Foundation (SDHDF), our fiscal agent, has been invited to help steer where our monies go, to ensure impact.
+Additionally, the board of Think Red Project is chaired by the San Diego Human Dignity Foundation (SDHDF),so we help steer where our monies go, to ensure we are maximizing impact.

 - Christie’s Place - HIV/AIDS services for women, children and families.

 - Fraternity House - provider of residential care homes for men and women living with HIV/AIDS.